TommyGiak/HP_model/README.md

 ### Change the number of folding steps

 The number of folding steps can be setted in the _config.txt_ file at the _folding\_step_ variable.

+### Create a personalized configuration file

+To create a personalized configuration file you can just copy the sintax of the _config.txt_ changing the parameters as you prefer.
+To use it in the simulation follow the instruction (here)[https://github.com/TommyGiak/HP_model#run-the-code].

 ## Repository strurcture